adambard/learnxinyminutes-docs/tcsh.html.markdown

 	echo "Welcome $user"
 endif

-# single-line form
+# Single-line form
 if ( $user == "nicholas" ) echo "Greetings Mr. Nicholas"

-# conditional execution
+# Conditional execution
 echo "Always executed" || echo "Only executed if first command fails" echo "Always executed" && echo "Only executed if first command does NOT fail"

-# you don't need multiple pairs of parenthesis as in other shells, no special
+# You don't need multiple pairs of parenthesis as in other shells, no special
 # operators, nor quotes; generally speaking the expressions are more improved
 # from other shells